-Pyarmor focus on protecting Python scripts, by several irreversible obfuscation methods, now Pyarmor makes sure the obfuscated scripts can't be restored by any way.
+Pyarmor focuses on protecting Python scripts, through several irreversible obfuscation methods, Pyarmor makes sure the obfuscated scripts can't be restored by any way.

 But it isn't good at memory protection and anti-debug.
 If you care about runtime memory data, or runtime key verification, generally it need extra methods to prevent debugger from hacking dynamic libraries.